Why Join?

 How does the Scottish Artists Union receive its funding?

-Our core funding comes from our membership fees, these fund the work of our part-time staff and core activities.
+Our core funding comes from our membership fees, these fund the work of our part-time staff, core overheads and members services and benefits.
 Some activity, such as our learning programme is funded by Scottish Union Learning.

 Our Executive Committee members are all voluntary but we have the usual expenses for keeping the Union going.